-The Funds invest directly in, or obtain exposure to, other mutual funds as part of their investment strategy.
-The Funds will be subject to the risks of the underlying funds.
+A Fund may invest directly in, or obtain exposure to, other mutual funds as part of its investment strategy.
+Such Funds will be subject to the risks of the underlying funds.
 In addition, if a Fund holds units of an underlying fund, and the underlying fund suspends redemptions, the Fund will be unable to value part of its portfolio and may be unable to redeem units in the underlying fund.
-The Funds may have more than 10% of their net assets invested in an underlying fund or they may own more than 10% of the units of an underlying fund at any time.
+A-Fund may have more than 10% of their net assets invested in an underlying fund or it may own more than 10% of the units of an underlying fund at any time.
 Therefore, if a Fund redeems a large number of units of an underlying fund, it may cause the underlying fund to have to change the composition of its portfolio significantly or sell its investments at unfavourable prices, which could impact the overall performance of the underlying fund, and consequently the Funds' remaining investment, if any, in the underlying fund.